mozilla-services/powerhose/README.rst

 Powerhose is a single master/ multiple worker zmq lib, that can be used to push some work to specialized workers.

+**WARNING: This is still a work in progress - no stable version has been released yet**

 Example
 =======